wumss/seminar/pages/home.md

 browse talks by topic, see the [tags](/tags/) page.
 Here is a link to our [facebook group](https://www.facebook.com/groups/334849026859566/).

-## Talks for Winter 2017
+## Talks for Spring 2017

-Talks for Winter 2017 have been scheduled.
-If you are interested in speaker this term or in a future term, please take a look at our [suggested topics](/potential-topics/), or browse potential topics by [tag](/tags/).
-To submit a talk, fill out our [form](/submit-talk/).
-If you are speaking this term or looking to speak in a future term, we recommend you read the [important information for speakers](/important-information/) first.
+We are looking for speakers for Spring 2017.
+If you are interested in speaking next term, please take a look at our [suggested topics](/potential-topics/), or browse potential topics by [tag](/tags/).
+To submit a talk proposal, fill out our [form](/submit-talk/).
+If you are planning to speak in any term, we recommend you read the [important information for speakers](/important-information/) first.
+If you have any questions for us, we have a contact form on the [FAQ](/faq/) page.